IBM-Cloud/docs/services/mobileaccess/google-auth-web.md

 2. Build the authorization server URI using the `response_type("code")`, `client_id`, and `redirect_uri` as query parameters.

-3. Redirect from your web app to the generated URI.
+3. Redirect from your Web app to the generated URI.

 	The following example retrieves the parameters from the `VCAP_SERVICES` variable, building the URL, and sending the redirect request.